andestech/riscv-llvm-toolchain/README.md

 Supported architectures are rv32i or rv64i plus standard extensions (a)tomics, (m)ultiplication and division.

+### Usage

+You can found a LLVM toolchain in your install path, we recommand you use `riscv32-elf-unknown-clang` (or `riscv64-elf-unknown-clang` for RV64) to compile program just like `riscv32-elf-unknown-gcc` instead of use clang directly.

 ### Advanced Options

 There are a number of additional options that may be passed to